julianocosta89/otel-lab/lab/src/weather/README.md

     ```

     OpenTelemetry distro provides a mechanism to automatically configure some of the more
     common options for users.
-And in our case, it helps bootstrap the whole instrumentation.
+In our case, it helps bootstrap the whole instrumentation.

     We are also using the `opentelemetry-exporter-otlp-proto-grpc` to export the collected
     data in `OTLP` format via `gRPC`.

-    When `psutil` is used together with the `distro` it gets the system metrics
+    When `psutil` is used together with the `distro`, it gets the system metrics
     from the service.

-1. Now that we have the required dependencies we can navigate to the
+1. Now that we have the required dependencies, we can navigate to the
 [Dockerfile](Dockerfile#L33) and modify the `runtime` stage to run the
 `opentelemetry-bootstrap` install and call `opentelemetry-instrument` when
 starting the Weather service.